 ❌ You want the most rugged device on the list: While the hinge isn't too much of an issue the body isn't perfect taken as a whole.

-The Insta360 Ace Pro is a slightly odd beast when it comes to action cameras; it's a small – but very noticeable – bit bigger and heavier than most equivalents from DJI and GoPro.
-We're not talking the sort of amounts that would be seriously noticeable, but any kind of trade off has to be well worth it in a category that is all about small and robust, right?
+The Insta360 Ace Pro is a slightly odd beast when it comes to action cameras.
+Like the new Ace Pro 2 it's a small – but very noticeable – amount bigger and heavier than most equivalents from DJI and GoPro.
+We're not talking the sort of amounts that would be seriously noticeable, but any kind of trade-off has to be well worth it in a category that is all about small and robust, right?

-Well with a Leica lens and 8K there is a bit of a case for it (and not 8K because it's two 4K cameras back to back like a 360 camera – out and out 8K).
+Well with a Leica lens and 8K there is a bit of a case for it, and 8K video recording too.
 The real point, though, is that the Ace Pro has a hinged screen which can be used as a monitor for vlogging.
 This folds away almost unnoticeably into the camera body (and clips into place).

 This, it turns out, is pretty robust – far more than I'd have believed – though sadly the cover for the USB-C charging port needs some fiddling to stay in place (on the first few off the line, which, of course, is what, as a reviewer, I was testing).
 It's well-built, overall, but I'd be more confident with a more traditional design in rougher scenarios.